The program of the symposium

 THE METHODS OF ASSASSINS: NEW DOCUMENTS AND MATERIAL EVIDENCE

-Anim by Vadim Altskan, International Archives program, Center of High Studies on the Holocaust, USHMM.
+Anim, by Vadim Altskan, International Archives program, Center for High Studies on the Holocaust, USHMM.

 The evidence on the ground: the work of Yahad-In Unum